mnmnotmail/website/index.md

 (Email also has many other painful, widely-felt problems.)
 Many Internet sites patch this gap by building & maintaining custom phone apps&mdash;at great cost.

-Fixing this requires a new Internet protocol combining the best elements of the web and email.
+Fixing this requires a new Internet protocol combining elements of the web and email.
 That's TMTP: a simple, site-specific, secure messaging & correspondence protocol.

-The __mnm project__ implements TMTP, a lightweight protocol linking a server and a client.
+The __mnm project__ implements TMTP, both server and client.
 It's applicable to any site that keeps a users list, but especially:

 - Organizations that provide essential services. \